 For example, if sales growth is a KPI, lead-to-conversion rate is a metric that tracks the performance of a certain business process in the context of reaching this KPI.
 Different departments within a company can work to reach the same KPI.
 Each department will be tracking its specific metrics to measure its progress.

 When you’ve identified your KPIs, you might want to organize them to easily track and be able to analyze and interpret what the numbers are telling you.
-Here we come to how a KPI report can help you see a correct picture of your business performance.
+Here we come to how a KPI report can help you see the actual picture of your business performance.

 What is a KPI report?